Are you still using an office-based call center to talk to your customers? If yes, you may be spending more money and effort than necessary.

 2. VoIP Calling

-VoIP (Voice over Internet Protocol) is the backbone of a virtual call center.
+VoIP (Voice over Internet Protocol) is the backbone of a virtual Contact center.

 Here’s why it’s better: